 objectClass: nisDomainObject

-The script is located at /usr/lib/ldap/idsconfig, it needs one slight modification to make sure it executes correctly.
+, it needs one slight modification to make sure it executes correctly.
 Here is a patch to change the allowed IDS_MAJVER to match what Fedora Directory Server presents (version 1 in this case).
-If after applying this patch it still complains about the wrong version, just edit the 'if' statement to allow the major version number that your version of FDS is quoting.
+If after applying this patch it still complains about the wrong version, just edit the 'if' statement to allow the major version number that your version of FDS is quoting.--- idsconfig.backup Tue Jan 13 12:14:50 2009Execute this script and answer a series of questions to create the default profile.
+You can edit these on the Fedora Directory Server later, or rerun the script as necessary.
+Questions you want to pay particular attention to are:

 +++ idsconfig Tue Jan 13 12:18:45 2009